mantidproject/documents/Design/VATES/VSI_Issues_for_R3.5.md

 ##### Axes and labels improvement
 Owner: Anton
 This will most likely be an umbrella ticket.
 Some issues are:
-* Axes labels are not being picked up by Axes Grid only by Cube Axes system. vtkPVChangeOfBasisHelper does not seem to be used by Axes Grid --> asked on forum about this
+* Axes labels are not being picked up by Axes Grid only by Cube Axes system. vtkPVChangeOfBasisHelper does not seem to be used by Axes Grid --> SOLVED
-* The Axes Grid boundaries don't seem to be correct in ThreeSliceView (Axes Grid box is smaller than data set)
+* The Axes Grid boundaries don't seem to be correct in ThreeSliceView (Axes Grid box is smaller than data set) -->SOLVED
 * Currently we have both the Axes Grid and the Cube Axes system.
-* Provide TeX-like features
+* Provide TeX-like features --> Martyn solved this
 * In Threeslice Mode provide a sensible text size (Note that this will need a newer version of PV.)

 ##### ~~CutMD in VSI can come back with zero data in it~~